 - Women Engage for a Common Future (WECF)

-The Stakeholder Forum will meet once annually at a minimum, back to back with the Governing Board.
+The Stakeholder Forum meets annually, back to back with the Governing Board.
 The first meeting was held on 5 September 2017.
 The minutes of the first meeting of the Stakeholder Forum are available here.

 The Stakeholder Forum is invited to provide strategic input to key HBM4EU processes.
-The HBM4EU partners will engage actively with the Stakeholder Forum, through workshops and written requests for input.
+HBM4EU engage actively with the Stakeholder Forum, through workshops and written requests for input.

 In 2017, members of the Stakeholder Forum were invited to contribute to the prioritisation of substances for research and analysis under HBM4EU.